-Rojas Elgueta, G. (In corso di stampa).
+Rojas Elgueta, G. (2021).
 Alcance y fuentes de las expectativas legítimas de los inversores en las sagas de energía renovable españolas e italianas.
 ARBITRAJE.

 |Titolo:||Alcance y fuentes de las expectativas legítimas de los inversores en las sagas de energía renovable españolas e italianas|

 |Citazione:||Rojas Elgueta, G. (2021).
 Alcance y fuentes de las expectativas legítimas de los inversores en las sagas de energía renovable españolas e italianas.
 ARBITRAJE.|